 On Wednesday, November 18, 2015, I traveled to New York City to meet with Bloomingdale’s, one of Axonify’s customers.
 That same day, ISIS followed up their attacks on Paris with a threat against New York City targets, one of which was Times Square.

 Obviously, this threat was taken very seriously by Bloomingdale’s.
 The company is a New York City icon.
-It’s Midtown Manhattan location is the number 5 top tourist attraction in the city, housing incredibly high-value merchandise, and literally thousands of staff and customers at any given time.
+Its Midtown Manhattan location is the number five top tourist attraction in the city, housing incredibly high-value merchandise, and literally thousands of staff and customers at any given time.

 The next morning, I participated in focus groups with Bloomingdale’s staff.
-We had a roundtable conversation about how the Axonify Microlearning Plaform made them feel safer at work.
-Earlier that morning, all Bloomingdale’s Associates had received Active Shooter Training delivered through their daily microlearning session.
+We had a roundtable conversation about how the Axonify frontline training solution made them feel safer at work.
+Earlier that morning, all Bloomingdale associates had received Active Shooter Training delivered in their daily training session.
 Specifically, staff received refresher training (or in some cases learned for the first time) about what to do if a person came into the store with a gun and opened fire on employees and customers.
 The response to this training was overwhelmingly positive.
 Many employees said things like: “Now I don’t have to think about it.
 I just know what I would need to do in a situation like that.”

-Given the world we live in these days, I thought this was a powerful example of how Axonify can enable employees to take the right actions at work—In this case, actions that could save lives.
+This is a powerful example of how Axonify can enable employees to take the right actions at work—in this case, actions that could save lives.

 In this case, Axonify also acted as a primary communications channel, while also providing the appropriate learning.
 A large percentage of Bloomingdale’s employees—in areas such as warehousing, stocking, cleaning and maintenance—don’t have email or company phones.
 But they do have access to Axonify via departmental PCs, POS terminals or even their own smartphones.
 So Axonify became an ideal method to get this critical information to them quickly.